1. How can I stake my CQT?

 Given that slashing is not live on the Covalent Network yet, there is no risk of your delegated CQT being slashed.

 The primary risk is that the staking contract is compromised.
 However, to mitigate this risk, the contract has undergone multiple audits.
 These can be found here:

 9. Is there a cool-down period?

-There is a cool-down period of 28 days.
+There is a cool-down period of 28 blocks.
 This only applies to the amount delegated and not your rewards available.
 Rewards can be redeemed immediately.

 10. How do delegator rewards work?

 If a CQT token holder decides to stake CQT tokens with an Operator, the delegator will receive a portion of the rewards that the respective Operator has earned proportionate to the total amount staked.
 The delegator also has to consider the commission fee set by the Operator.

 11. Why do Operators charge a commission fee on staking rewards?